 Free Purple Heart Plate: Free license plate issued to recipients of the Purple Heart Medal to be used in lieu of the regular motor vehicle registration plates.
 The recipient may be issued a special plate for each vehicle registered in the recipient's name and such plate shall not be subject to renewal requirements applicable to regular numbered plates.
 A surviving Spouse of a person to whom a license plate was issued may retain a the license plate, provided the surviving Spouse has not remarried and provided the surviving Spouse applies to the secretary for a transfer of the plate to the.

 Special Prestige License Plates for Certain Veterans and Retirees: The Louisiana Legislature has authorized the Division of Motor Vehicles to issue prestige license plates to certain Louisiana Veterans and retired (military) Veterans.
 These plates will be issued for use on any privately-owned passenger car, pickup truck, or van of the Veteran applicant.
 The cost of these plates is the same as the regular issue.
-Special Plates available: Afghanistan Campaign Veteran, Congressional Medal of Honor, Iraq Campaign Veteran, Laos War Veteran, National Guard, Pearl Harbor Survivor, Purple Heart, Reserve Forces, U.S. Army Airborne, World War II Veteran, Korean War Army, Desert Storm Army, Vietnam Army, and Retired Army
+Special Plates available: Afghanistan Campaign Veteran, Iraq Campaign Veteran, Laos War Veteran, National Guard, Pearl Harbor Survivor, Reserve Forces, U.S. Armed Forces (Army), U.S. Army Airborne, World War II Veteran, Korean War Army, Desert Storm Army, Vietnam Army, and Retired Army

 Medical Benefits: National Guard members can receive medical benefits only if injured while on State Active Duty.